muhammadasif84/nginx-nodejs-deployment/README.md

 <br/>
 terraform apply --auto-approve
 <br/>
-<h5>run public_ip address of ec2 in browser, it should show "Node.js server is running on Ubuntu EC2" </h5>
+<h5>iii- run public_ip address of ec2 in browser, it should show "Node.js server is running on Ubuntu EC2" </h5>
 <h4>Destroy all Resources created for this deployment</h4>
 terraform destroy --auto-approve